 In addition to penalties provided by Section 16, violation of any of the provisions of this ordinance is declared to be a nuisance and may be regarded as such in all actions, suits and proceedings unless the Ordinance is declared invalid by a Court of competent jurisdiction.
-This Ordinance shall also be enforceable by the Health Division of the State of Oregon, Department of Human Resources in a proceeding in Circuit Court for equitable relief.
+This Ordinance shall also be enforceable by OR-EMS in a proceeding in Circuit Court for equitable relief.